openedx-unsupported/devstack/README.rst

 .. _document on developing on named releases: https://edx.readthedocs.io/projects/open-edx-devstack/en/latest/developing_on_named_release_branches.html

-3. Optional: You have an option to use NFS on MacOS which may improve the performance significantly.
-To set it up ONLY ON MAC, do
+4. Optional: You have an option to use NFS on MacOS which may improve the performance significantly.
+To set it up ONLY ON MAC, do:

     .. code:: sh

         make dev.nfs.setup

-4. Run the provision command, if you haven't already, to configure the various services with superusers (for development without the auth service) and tenants (for multi-tenancy).
+5. Run the provision command, if you haven't already, to configure the various services with superusers (for development without the auth service) and tenants (for multi-tenancy).